almamigratoria-netizen/BusRoutes/README.md

 - Pick a bus line using the "Query Features" tool.
 You'll also get a lot of features that aren't your bus line, but read down the list until you find one that looks like it might be it.
 Click it.
 - You'll get a map showing the entire route.
 IF that looks like what you're after, copy or jot down the relation number.
 - Lots of ways to go from here, but mostly they're wrapped in the "BusRoutes.html" mini single-page.
 This downloads the OSMJson from [overpass-turbo.eu](https://www.overpass-turbo.eu), converts it to geoJSON using [osmtogeojson](https://github.com/tyrasd/osmtogeojson), strips a lot of fluff (stoplights and speedbumps, extraneous properties of the line segments, etc), simplifies the line segments using [turf.js](https://turfjs.org), and allows you to download it.
 - Open up the page (refresh if you're doing multiple lines), paste the relation number into the input box, click "Process it!", wait a bit while it does stuff.
 It'll display the route on a map.
 The "Process it!" button will change to "Download".
-Click that.
-Presto!
-You get geoJSON.
+If the map looks like it's got your bus line, go ahead and click "Download".
+If not, back to step 1, I guess.

 # Room to grow
 So like I mentioned, this was a "one-afternoon" project, so it could use some dressing up.
 Some of the things on my roadmap are